N-NS/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #0x02.
 Shell, I/O Redirections and filters
-#task 0 hello world:echo Hello, World
+0. Hello World - > Write a script that prints “Hello, World”, followed by a new line to the standard output.
-1. Confused smiley Write a script that displays a confused smiley "(Ôo)'.
+1. Confused smile - > Write a script that displays a confused smiley "(Ôo)'.
+2. Display a file - > Display the content of the /etc/passwd file